MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/adapters/java-adapters/java-sql-adapter/index.md

 ![Configuration Properties in the Console](console-config-props.png)

-## Implemeting SQL in the adapter Resource class
+## Implementing SQL in the adapter Resource class
 The adapter Resource class is where requests to the server are handled.

 In the supplied sample adapter, the class name is `JavaSQLResource`.